Peptide blend protocol

 - Rotate injection sites daily; document dose, site, and any local reactions.

-- Gut and immune support: KPV significantly reduced colonic inflammation in experimental colitis, reducing TNF-α, IL-6, and NF-κB activity in intestinal tissue.[1]
+- Gut and immune support: KPV significantly reduced colonic inflammation in experimental colitis, lowering TNF-α, IL-6, and NF-κB activity in intestinal tissue.[1]

 - Genomic repair: GHK-Cu modulates 4,000+ genes; 31/66 chronic disease genes shifted toward healthy phenotypes.[2]